ENSO Composite Plots: Details and Directions

 - Sea Surface Temperature (plus ice temperatures).

 Most of the data is taken from the NCEP/NCAR Reanalysis Dataset.
-The US climate division data is from NOAA's NCDC.
+The US climate division data is from NOAA's NCEI.
 Information on the dataset and the dataset itself can be obtained from them.